Mario Umana Academy

 The Mario Umana Academy prides itself on giving students a sense of ownership in the school and local community.
 We have many opportunities for success that are enhanced by having an expanded day schedule.

 Our expectation is that all students—regardless of learning or language barriers—will succeed academically and socially.
-This school year the Umana has one hour of expanded learning time each day that allows for teacher and grade cluster planning as well as additional academic support for students.
+The Umana has one hour of expanded learning time each day that allows for teacher and grade cluster planning as well as additional academic support for students.
 In addition, seven early release days have been added to the calendar for whole school professional development.

-Our school offers a wide array of learning experiences for our students with our community partners, which include Tenacity, Zumix, East Boston Neighborhood Health Center, Waypoint Adventure, and the Society of Latino Engineers and Scientists.
+Umana Academy offers a wide array of learning experiences for our students with our community partners, which include Tenacity, Zumix, East Boston Neighborhood Health Center, Waypoint Adventure, Gear Up, and Debate Mate.
 We are able to partner with so many organizations because of our flexible schedule and our commitment to providing a wide range of opportunities for learning to our students.

 What makes our school special: